THE SENTINEL (1977)

 Director: Michael Winner

-In Italy, Catholic holy men Arthur Kennedy and Jose Ferrer smell danger, which just happens to be brewing in Manhattan.
-Popular fashion model Alison Parker (Cristina Raines) rents a brownstone from real estate lady Ava Gardner, who tells her that a blind old priest (John Carradine), who lives on the top floor, constantly stares out of his window.
-Alison is immediately taken back by the other eccentric tenants, including a gnome-like Burgess Meredith and often-nude Beverly D'Angelo and Sylvia Miles as a couple of touchy-feely lesbians in ballet leotards.
-This is all made worse by the sounds of pacing from upstairs in the middle of the night, as well as the ghostly image of her recently dead father who she mutilates with a knife.
-When Alison goes to tell the realtor to complain, she is told that no one has lived in the building for the past three years besides the blind priest.
-Her lawyer boyfriend, Michael (Chris Sarandon) does some investigating which leads to a long history of suicide attempters who end up guarding the upstairs room, which in actuality is the doorway to hell!
+In Italy, two Catholic holy men (Arthur Kennedy, THE LIVING DEAD AT THE MANCHESTER MORGUE, and Jose Ferrer, DRACULA’S DOG) smell danger, which just happens to be brewing in Manhattan.
+Popular television and print model Alison Parker (Cristina Raines, NIGHTMARES) rents a brownstone from real estate lady Miss Logan (Ava Gardner, GHOSTS ON THE LOOSE), who tells her that a blind old priest (John Carradine, HOUSE OF THE SEVEN CORPSES) who lives on the top floor, constantly stares out of his window.
+The pill-popping (and at one time, suicidal) Alison is immediately taken back by the other eccentric tenants, including a gnome-like prune played by Burgess Meredith and often-nude Beverly D'Angelo and Sylvia Miles as a couple of touchy-feely lesbians in ballet leotards.
+This is all made worse by the sounds of pacing from upstairs in the middle of the night, as well as the ghostly image of her recently dead father (Fred Stuthman, THE REINCARNATION OF PETER PROUD) who she mutilates with a knife.
+When Alison meets with realtor to complain, she is told that no one has lived in the building for the past three years besides the blind priest.
+Her overprotective lawyer boyfriend, Michael (Chris Sarandon, DOG DAY AFTERNOON) does some investigating which leads to a long history of suicide attempters who end up guarding the upstairs room, which in actuality is the doorway to hell!

 BACK TO REVIEWS